zSynctic/AutoClicker/README.md

 # AutoClicker

-A simple AutoClicker that can automatically click the mouse so fast and hold the mouse button down <br />
+A simple easy-to-use AutoClicker that can automatically click the mouse so fast and hold the mouse button down <br />

-The new version is only bug fixes and the program was intended to have a dark background but that was a bug and now its fixed in the new version!

-The new versions will have two options for installing a zip file or a setup.exe file that will download it for you and you can have a desktop shortcut
+Bored of the old looking autoclickers here is a powerful easy-to-use autoclicker with many features and Modern GUI! <br />

 # Features